LilianBoulard/PKS/README.md

 *ONLY GNU/LINUX - Only tested on Debian/Ubuntu*

 To use the server, you will first need to [get a Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
-It's easy and free !
+It's free and very easy !

-Next, modify the file `Server/pku/config.py` to fit your needs.
+Next, modify the file `Server/pks/config.py` to fit your needs.

 Next, follow [this link](https://www.digitalocean.com/community/tutorials/how-to-use-port-knocking-to-hide-your-ssh-daemon-from-attackers-on-ubuntu) (also available in the docstring of the file `Server/setup.py`) and configure your server by following along the first part (IPTables).
-Note: be careful when modifying your iptables, espacially if you're connected via SSH or such.
+Note: be careful when modifying your iptables, espacially if you're connected via SSH.
 > Article update : when installing `iptables-persistent`, the service is automatically launched, but you need to configure the saved rules with the command

 ```bash
 cd ~ && touch rules.v4 && sudo iptables-save >> rules.v4 && sudo mv rules.v4 /etc/iptables/
 ```

-Next, update your packages with "sudo apt-get update" (modify to fit your distro) and put the server files in a public directory (such as `/var/app/`) and launch `setup.py`.
+Next, update your packages with "sudo apt-get update" (modify to fit your distro) and put the server files in a public directory (such as `/var/app/`) and launch `sudo python3 setup.py`.

 Finally, you want to launch the server as a daemon, by opening the root crontab